BEPA Seals 100 Rice Mills In-violation Of Environment Laws - UrduPoint

 The Director General BEPA issued orders to seal 10 illegal rice mills in Naseerabad district, 6 in Sohbatpur district and 84 in Jaffarabad district.

-Talking to APP, an official of the EPA Muhammad Khan Utmankhail said "No one would be allowed to violate the Environment act 2012 and no concession would be given to the violators.
+Talking to APP, an official of the EPA Muhammad Khan Utmankhail said "No one will be allowed to violate the Environment act 2012 and no concession will be given to the violators.
 Strict action will be taken against illegal factories without permission of the Environmental Protection Agency".

 Muhammad Khan said that EPA has also imposed fines on dozens of industries across the province for polluting the environments and violating the laws.

-In case of non-payment, action will be taken under Balochistan Environmental Protection Agency Act 2012, he added.
+In case of non-payment, action would be taken under Balochistan Environmental Protection Agency Act 2012, he added.

-He said that it is the duty of us to keep the environment clean and to protect the people.
+He said that it was the duty of us to keep the environment clean and to protect the people.

-Air pollution is a major problem which is causing dangerous diseases, he added.
+Air pollution was a major problem which was causing dangerous diseases, he added.